 Mathematics is a must for anyone who wants to pursue a career in robotics.
 One must have a very good understanding of Algebra and Geometry.
 Like any other engineering field, Physics is also essential.
-The concepts of mechanics, energy, circuits, and material science are very critical.
+The concepts of mechanics, energy, circuits, material science and the process of an industrial workstation are very critical.
 Apart from Maths and Physics, other useful subjects at the high school level would be Computer Science, Programming, ICT, Design, Electronics etc.

 There are not too many companies that provide internships and/or training programs in Robotics.
 So, joining robotics clubs, taking online courses, and participating in robotics competitions & workshops would be the best way forward to prepare for a career in robotics.

 Robotics Competitions and Workshops for High School Students (and College Students) in India

 Ideal Programs at the Undergraduate Level (after 12th):

 - Mechanical Engineering (Mechanics, Mechatronics, Materials Engineering, Mechanical Design, Control & Automation, Robotics)